 Every filmmaker wants to see their work on the big screen.
 However, given the state of the indie film theatrical market, very few filmmakers can pull it off outside of the festival circuit.
 Especially for their first films.
 It requires a lot of skill, and an idea that appeals to a wide audience, ideally an audience you already have an in with.
 So how do you scale your films to that point?
 Well, this blog can get you started.

 In order to get a theatrical run for your film in today’s day and age, you need a distinctive voice, flawless technical execution, great writing, an audience you know how to reach, and some level of recognizable name talent.
 But those things don’t come cheap.
-Here’s a roadmap starting with what you an do as soon as you finish reading this blog.
+Here’s a roadmap starting with what you can start as soon as you finish reading this blog.

 1. WATCH A LOT OF MOVIES.